tarunkohli/androidCodeSamples/README.md

 	•	ValidationUtility - Set of utilities to handle validations.
 	•	ViewUtility - Set of utilities to handle Android Views' related stuff.
 	•	DatabaseExportUtility- Set of utilities to handle exporting data from database.
 	•	DataBaseOpenHelperUtility- Set of utilities to handle all the database related operations, like opening, reading, writing, creating etc.
+	•	DatePickerFragment- Set of utilities to that will show the date picker in material design.
+	•	TimePickerFragment- Set of utilities to that will show the time picker in material design.

 Download